Who guides the Kayak trips & Carry's out our SUP Lessons?

 What is the Maximum Weight and Height?

 Most or our kayaks are suitable for those weighing under 16 Stone and up to 6 feet tall.
-If you are heavier and/or taller than this let us know at the time of booking and we will reserve one of our larger kayaks or a double kayak which you can paddle on your own if available (additional charges may apply).
+If you are heavier and/or taller than this let us know at the time of booking and we will reserve one of our larger kayaks or SUP boards or a double kayak which you can paddle on your own if available (additional charges may apply).

-What type of kayaks do you use?
+What type of Kayaks & Boards do you use?

 We use a mix of sit in and sit on double kayaks which we allocate according to weather conditions and the make-up of the group.
 All our single kayaks are sit ins.
+We have three main types of board, chosen as they are all double skinned and offer more stability, these are Fanatics, Fatsicks and RED, they are all rounder boards but we are happy for experienced paddlers to supply thier own board and have compressors at The Boatshed to assist with inflating.

-Are refreshments provided on the Tours?
+Are refreshments provided on the Tours & sessions?

 Can we store our valuables: camera and phones etc. safely without getting them wet?

-The tour guide has a dry bag which can hold small valuables, or we can lend you one (on a 'first come' basis)
+The tour guide has a dry bag which can hold small valuables, or we can lend you one (on a 'first come' basis) or leave your valuables with staff at The Boatshed before heading out.
+We also have a supply of waterproof phone cases for sale.

 We continue to research, and review what we are doing and whether we could do any better.
 If you do have any comments/suggestions, please talk to a member of staff, particularly Karen if you can, who would be very happy to discuss your ideas!